HSA Frequently Asked Questions (FAQ)

-4. What if my health expenses are more than my Health Savings Account balance?
+4. What if my health expenses are more than my HSA balance?

-You will have to pay, out-of-pocket, the difference between your expenses and your Health Savings Account balance.
-Check your balance online prior to withdrawing funds to avoid Insufficient Funds fees.
-As additional funds are deposited into your HSA account you can then reimburse yourself for those prior expenses.
+You will have to pay the difference between your expenses and your HSA balance out of pocket.
+Check your balance online prior to withdrawing funds to avoid insufficient funds fees.
+As additional funds are deposited into your HSA, you can reimburse yourself for those prior expenses.

-5. What are my options if I withdraw my money from my Health Savings Account in error?
+5. What are my options if I withdraw my money from my HSA in error?

-You can return the money to the account if there is clear and convincing evidence that the withdrawal was a mistake.
-You can contact Nyhart and request a Return of Mistaken Distribution form.
+You can return the money to your account if there is clear and convincing evidence that the withdrawal was a mistake.
+To do this you must contact Nyhart and request a Return of Mistaken Distribution form.
 This money must be repaid by April 15th of the year following the error.